grahame/dividebatur2/README.md

  - Australian Senate under the Commonwealth Electoral Act (1918) (post 2015 voting reforms)

 dividebatur2 is a work-in-progress, porting [dividebatur](https://github.com/grahame/dividebatur) to the Rust programming language.
-If you're after something more mature, check this out.
+If you're after something more mature, check that out.
 The primary motivation for the rewrite is improvements in performance, and in correctness and maintainability. dividebatur2 is currently clocking in ~ 15x faster than the original Python implementation.